-In 1998 an old friend of Zimmitti’s, Dino Paredes, re-united the Spock Pistols and they needed a drummer for a show at the Garage.
+In 1998 an old friend of Zimmitti’s, Dino Paredes, re-united the Spock Pistols and they needed a drummer for a show at the Garage in Silverlake.
 That was the last live show Zimmitti played.
 The Spock Pistols were a Sex Pistols cover band with Art Shoji (the lead singer) dressed as Spock.

-More than a decade went by, when, after opening his own wine shop in 2006, Zimmitti met Producer and Engineer Brad Cobb.
-ODark30 Studios moved into its new space in 2014 and Zimmitti offered to set up his drums to get room sounds.
-That lead to his Ludwigs becoming the house drum set and has since been used on several recordings.
+Several years went by, when, after opening his own wine shop in 2006, Zimmitti met Producer and Engineer Brad Cobb.
+ODark30 Studios moved into its new space in 2014 and Zimmitti offered to set up his drums to get room sounds for recording.
+That lead to his vintage Ludwigs becoming the house drum set and has since been used on several dozen recordings.

-In May and June of 2020, Zimmitti worked with singer/songwriter John Pawlak to record “Never Forget You,” scheduled for release later in the year.
+In May and June of 2020, Zimmitti worked with singer/songwriter John Pawlak to record “Never Forget You.”
+The song was released in January 2021.

 YMI – 1983-1985